gradle/gradle/design-docs/gradle-3.0.md

   does not conflict with the default for any other `Test` task.
 * Change the default TestNG output directory.

-# Candidates for Gradle 3.0 and later
+# Candidates for Gradle 4.0 and later

 The following stories are candidates to be included in a major release of Gradle.
 Currently, they are *not* scheduled to be included in Gradle 3.0.

+## Remove Gradle GUI

+It is now straight forward to implement a rich UI using the Gradle tooling API.

+* Remove the remaining Open API interfaces and stubs.
+* Remove the `openApi` project.

+## Drop support for using old wrapper or old Gradle runtime versions

+Reduce the number of supported (wrapper-version, runtime-version) combinations.

+- Remove old and unused configuration properties from `Wrapper`
+- Drop support for running old Gradle distributions (older than 2.0 say) using the wrapper
+    - For example, change the `wrapper` task to refuse to configure the wrapper to point to old Gradle distributions.
+Don't do this change at runtime in the wrapper, to keep the wrapper as small as possible.
+- Drop support for running Gradle using old wrapper
+    - For example, change the `wrapper` task to do some validation, or change `wrapper` to always use the newest wrapper (downloading as required), or provide some way for the runtime to query which wrapper it has been launched from.

 ## Drop support for old versions of things

-- Wrapper support for versions older than 2.0.
-Wrapper 2.x supports Gradle 0.9.2 and later (5 years) and Gradle 2.x can be run by wrapper 0.9.2 and later.
 - Cached artefact reuse for versions older than 2.0.
 - Execution of task classes compiled against Gradle versions older than 2.0.
 - Cross version tests no longer test against anything earlier than 1.0
 - Local artifact reuse no longer considers candidates from the artifact caches for Gradle versions earlier than 1.0
-- Wrapper does not support downloading versions earlier than 1.0
 - Remove old unused types that are baked into the bytecode of tasks compiled against older versions (eg `ConventionValue`).
-Fail with a reasonable error message for these task types.
+Fail with a reasonable error message for these task types or generate as required.

 ## Logging changes